athilalala/506-Tiktok-Trend-Analysis/README.md

 ### Main Model: Multimodal DistilBERT Transformer

 **Why DistilBERT:**
 TikTok captions are short, informal, and context-dependent — "this is fire 🔥" signals virality, not combustion.
-Standard bag-of-words models miss this entirely.
-DistilBERT understands semantic meaning in context and is 40% smaller / 60% faster than full BERT while retaining 97% of its performance, making it practical on Colab's GPU.
+DistilBERT understands semantic meaning in context and is 40% smaller and 60% faster than full BERT while retaining 97% of its performance — practical for Colab's GPU environment.

 **Architecture:**
 ```